-- Complete a junior review and update you advising worksheets with your college adviser.
-Check your DARS report.
+- Complete a junior review and update your advising worksheets with your college adviser.
+Check your DPR report.

-- Register with the Career Center (if you haven’t already) to map out a job search plan.
+- Register with Career Services (if you haven’t already) to map out a job search plan.

-- Research criteria for internship and co-op opportunities - visit the Career Center; meet deadlines for participation.
+- Research criteria for internship and co-op opportunities - visit Career Services; meet deadlines for participation.

 - Research multiple career options within your field of study to determine best fit.

 - Make academic, career, personal decisions – it’s a lifelong skill!